elastic/helm-charts/logstash/README.md

 This Helm chart is a lightweight way to configure and run our official [Logstash Docker image][].

+**Warning**: This functionality is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Alpha features are not subject to the support SLA of official GA features (see [supported configurations][] for more details).